What the service can do for you

 - your GP

-This can take place either on discharge from hospital or from your local health and social care office.
+This can happen when you leave hospital or from your local health and social care office.

 What happens once you have been referred?